Labels We Love – Virgin

 Face Value with Hugh Padgham’s Big Drum Sound

-There may be some hope for Hello, I Must Be Going!
-(1982), but Phil’s third album, 1985’s No Jacket Required, sounds digital and way too heavily processed.
 I suppose not many albums from 1985 weren’t, but it’s still an unfortunate development for us audiophile types who might’ve wanted to enjoy these albums but are just not able to get past the ridiculously bad sound.
-(If we ever do a listing for it, you can be sure it will go right into our Hall of Shame.)
+(If we ever do a listing for it, you can be sure it will go right into our hall of shame.)

-Fortunately, the recording quality of this album is still analog and can be excellent, thanks to hugely talented engineer and producer Hugh Padgham (XTC, Peter Gabriel, Genesis, The Police, Yes, Emerson, Lake & Palmer, etc.).
-On this copy, the sound is nothing short of superb.
+The recording of Face Value is still analog and the quality is excellent, thanks to hugely talented engineer and producer Hugh Padgham (Peter Gabriel, Genesis, The Police, Yes, Emerson, Lake & Palmer, etc.)

 Check out Phil’s take on Tomorrow Never Knows for some heavily reverbed vocal effects, complete with a slew of backwards psychedelic sounds.
 If anybody can play the weirdly syncopated rhythms of TNK, it’s Phil Collins.